davemacdo/Composition-Curriculum/Comp I Class/Unit 2/Unit 2 Reading.md

-# Unit 2: Motivic Development

-## Reading Assignments
+# Unit 2 Reading Assignments

 Reading assignments will be provided as downloads or links on Webcourses.
 Please read each of these excerpts or essays _before_ coming to class on the specified day.